 Headquartered in Hopkinsville, Kentucky, Planters Bank has 12 physical locations serving individuals and business owners in Western Kentucky and Clarksville, Tennessee.
 Planters Bank offers several types of business loans, in addition to providing their business clients with bank accounts, merchant services, payroll services, trust and retirement planning services, treasury management solutions, and online banking.
 Planters Bank business loans can help small- and medium-sized businesses with a huge range of financial concerns, whether that’s expanding their enterprises, opening new locations, purchasing equipment, or general working capital.

-In this review, we’ll take a closer look at each of these Planters Bank business loans—and if you decide that a Planters Bank business loan isn’t the right fit for your business, then you can consider one of our suggested loan alternatives, instead.
+In this review, we’ll take a closer look at each of these Planters Bank business loans.

 Like many local banks, Planters Bank doesn’t provide details about their business loans on their website—such as loan amounts, interest rates, terms, and eligibility requirements—as small institutions especially encourage prospective clients to visit their local branch and speak to a representative about their loan options.
 Handily, however, Planters Bank does provide a commercial business loan application that you can download online, and which you can complete in advance of meeting your Planters Bank loan officer in person.
 Also remember that you can call Planters Bank if you run into any questions when filling out your application.